mieweb/docs/content/functions/injury-care/adding-accommodations.md

 ![](../adding-accommodations.assets/3806d70a9432ce28b1fdc3220e6bbd29.png)

-## Editing or Deleting an Accommodation while in Encounter-Section Expansion Method
+## Editing or Deleting an Accommodation While in Encounter-Section Expansion Method

 Accommodations can also be edited or deleted while the Accommodations encounter section is expanded open.
 To expand, open the Accommodations section, simply click on the grey section title bar.